Exitsbuyout

 The buyout exit gives a venture fund a clean break: full cap table reset, cash to LPs, no lockup, no escrow on equity consideration (escrow is on representations only).
 For late-stage funds and growth-stage portfolios, the PE bid is often the realistic alternative to a sale below preference.
 It is a floor, not a ceiling.

 It also reshapes the company.
-PE owners install new governance, frequently change leadership, and run aggressive operational improvement playbooks targeting 8-15% EBITDA growth annually over the hold period.
+PE owners install new governance, frequently change leadership, and run operational improvement playbooks against a defined hold-period EBITDA target.
 Founders considering a buyout exit should understand they are selling to an owner with a defined timeline and a clear thesis on what they will change.

 Worked example